hbc/NGS_Data_Analysis_Course/sessionIII/lessons/04_DEG_deseq2.md

 **Exercise**

-1. Explore the results table for the Mov10_knockdown comparison to control.
+1. Explore the results table for the **Mov10_knockdown comparison to control**.
 How many genes are differntially expressed using the default thresholds?
-2. Using the same thresholds set above (`padj.cutoff <- 0.05` and `lfc.cutoff <- 1`), report he number of genes that are up- and down-regulated in Mov10_knockdown compared to control.
+2. Using the same thresholds as above (`padj.cutoff < 0.05` and `lfc.cutoff > 0.58`), report the number of genes that are up- and down-regulated in Mov10_knockdown compared to control.
-3. Add a new column called `threshold` to the `res_tableKD` which contains a logical vector denoting genes as being differentially expressed or not
+3. Add a new column called `threshold` to the `res_tableKD` which contains a logical vector denoting genes as being differentially expressed or not.

 ***

+> **NOTE: on p-values set to NA**
+> >
+> 1. If within a row, all samples have zero counts, the baseMean column will be zero, and the log2 fold change estimates, p-value and adjusted p-value will all be set to NA.
+> 2. If a row contains a sample with an extreme count outlier then the p-value and adjusted p-value will be set to NA.
+These outlier counts are detected by Cook’s distance.
+> 3. If a row is filtered by automatic independent filtering, for having a low mean normalized count, then only the adjusted p-value will be set to NA.
+>

+## Hypothesis testing: Likelihood ratio test (LRT)

+An alternative to pair-wise comparisons is to **analyze all levels of a factor at once**.
+By default the Wald test is used to generate the results table, but DESeq2 also offers the LRT which is used to identify any genes that show change in expression across the three levels.
+This type of test can be especially useful in analyzing time course experiments.

+To use the LRT, we use the `DESeq()` function but this time adding two arguments: 1) to specify that we want to use the LRT `test` and 2) the `reduced` model:

+	### Likelihood ratio test
+	dds <- DESeq(dds, test="LRT", reduced = ~ 1)

+Since our model only has one factor (`sampletype`), the reduced model is just the intercept.
+The LRT is comparing the full model to the reduced model to identify significant genes.
+The p-values are determined solely by the difference in deviance between the full and reduced model formula (not fold changes).
+Generally, this test will result in a larger number of genes than the individual pair-wise comparisons.
+While the LRT is a test of significance for differences of any level of the factor, one should not expect it to be exactly equal to the union of sets of genes using Wald tests (alhtough there will be substantial overlap).

+Let's take a look at the results table:

+	res_LRT <- results(dds, test="LRT")

+You will find that similar columns are reported for the LRT test.
+One thing to note is, even though there are fold changes present they are not directly associated with the actual hypothesis test.
+Thus, when filtering significant genes from the LRT we use only the FDR as our threshold.
+How many genes are significant at `padj < 0.05`?

+	length(which(res_LRT$padj < padj.cutoff))

+Similar to our other result tables, let's add in a column to denote which genes are significant:

+	res_LRT$threshold <- as.logical(res_LRT$padj < padj.cutoff)

 ## Visualizing the results